Morelia spilota spilota: Behaviour

 The diamond python is typically inoffensive by nature and generally reluctant to bite.

 This python is an ambush predator with large territories that often overlap.
 It moves around these territories seasonally to occupy well camouflaged positions in the warmer months and brumate in the winter months.
 Females have ranges up to 50 ha; males may occupy areas almost twice as large.
 The diamond python is often active during the day and on warm nights, although most of its time is spent waiting in ambush for passing prey.
 It typically remains in one position for up to two weeks, before moving to another around 100 m away.

 M. s. spilota kills its food by constricting and suffocating it, and preys on lizards, birds, and mammals as large as possums.
 It is not a danger to humans, but is capable of biting and leaving teeth in the wound if severely harassed.

 Taxonomy

 M. s. spilota is the nominate subspecies of Morelia spilota, a species first described by Lacépède.

 Captivity

 The diamond python is often kept in captivity by collectors in Australia and around the world.
 The capture of wild specimens is illegal; however, it is successfully bred in captivity to supply the demand for this popular reptile.
 It is usually fed a diet of rodents and kept in controlled environments such as a vivarium.

-Captive-bred and captive-raised specimens become quite tame, tolerate gentle handling, and make good pets.